fbm3334/WiFiSetupWizard_ESP32/README.md

  - Lightweight - does not use much more RAM or program storage space on top of the resources required to use WiFi on the ESP32
  - WiFi credentials storage using the NVS (non-volatile storage) on the ESP32

-## Installation
+## Using the library
 **PlatformIO**
-If you are using PlatformIO, place the /lib/WiFiSetup folder from this repository into
+If you are using PlatformIO, place the /lib/WiFiSetup folder from this repository into the /lib folder of your project.
+Then, follow the example

 ## Future additions
 Some features that are missing and can be added in the future include: